Andrii-Radyhin/California-Housing-Prices/README.md

 "IMAGE with MedHouseVal"

-As written in the description, the dataset contains aggregated data regarding each district in California.
-Let’s have a close look at the features that can be used by a predictive model.
-(SYNONYMS)
+As delineated in the description, the dataset comprises compiled information regarding every region in California.
+Let us closely scrutinize the characteristics that can be utilized by a predictive model.

 "IMAGE without MedHouseVal"

 In this dataset, we have information regarding the demography (income, population, house occupancy) in the districts, the location of the districts (latitude, longitude), and general information regarding the house in the districts (number of rooms, number of bedrooms, age of the house).
 Since these statistics are at the granularity of the district, they corresponds to averages or medians.
-(SYNONYMS)

 We can now check more into details the data types and if the dataset contains any missing value.